About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 The story told by the fossil record

-1. The entire sequence of fossils, from single-celled organisms in the Precambrian to the spread of human beings out of Africa in the Pleistocene, is the story of a world recovering from a preceding global cataclysm.
+- The entire sequence of fossils, from single-celled organisms near the bottom to human beings spreading out of Africa near the top, is the story of a world recovering from a global cataclysm.

-2. The cataclysm itself is evidenced not by a great thickness of igneous and sedimentary deposits, or by fossils, but by the absence of rocks and fossils.
-The event annihilated the land and its inhabitants.
+- The cataclysm annihilated the land and its inhabitants.
+It is evidenced not by great depths of sediments, or fossil graveyards, but by the absence of rocks and fossils.

-3. Marine life appeared before terrestrial life because, although it suffered catastrophic loss, it was not totally obliterated and recovered first.
+- Marine life appeared before terrestrial life because, under the land, pockets survived.
 Terrestrial life was totally obliterated.
 It was re-seeded, as in a new creation, from preserved single pairs of animals that multiplied on new land.

-4. The cataclysm took place at the end of the Hadean, at the beginning of geological history.
-Uniquely, the Hadean has no geological record – all rocks from that time were absorbed back into the mantle.
-Immediately after that time (earliest Archaean) the whole earth was under water.
+- The cataclysm took place at the end of the Hadean, at the beginning of geological history.
+That is why, on Earth, the Hadean itself left no geological record, all rocks from that time were absorbed back into the mantle.
+The oldest preserved rocks are volcanic and show that the process of renewal began under water.

-5. The effects of the cataclysm are still visible on the Moon, which is pockmarked with the craters and dark seas of lava caused by asteroids bombarding the surface during this interval.
+- The effects of the cataclysm are still visible on the Moon, whose ruined surface consists entirely of craters and dark plains of lava produced by asteroids.
+Earth suffered the same bombardment.

 Diversity over time